Harphies/my-webiste/src/pages/post_37/index.md

 ## Baking ECR Helper into Gitlab Runner Kubernetes Executor

-The Gitlab runner kubernetes executor provides a [helm chart](https://docs.gitlab.com/runner/install/kubernetes.html) to deploy the exexutor onto your cluster(EKS, GKE, AKS, Openshift etc) and to abstract some functionality away to the platform layer such as aws cli command, kubectl, helm etc, all these can be baked in into what gitlab called [helper image](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#helper-image-configuration-for-kubernetes-on-arm).
+The Gitlab runner kubernetes executor provides a [helm chart](https://docs.gitlab.com/runner/install/kubernetes.html) to deploy the executor onto your cluster(EKS, GKE, AKS, Openshift etc) and to abstract some functionality away to the platform layer such as docker cli , aws, kubectl, helm etc. All these can be baked in into what gitlab called [helper image](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#helper-image-configuration-for-kubernetes-on-arm).

 ### Build the helper Image